Global Studies and Languages

 II: Languages Program

-The Languages program offers a Bachelor of Arts (BA) degree in Spanish, a Bachelor of Arts (BA) in Languages for Business Professions, a Bachelor of Arts (BA) in Spanish for the Health Professions, minors in French, German, Spanish, and Japanese, Certificates in Basic and Advanced language, and an Associate of Art (AA) degree in Russian.
+The Languages program offers a Bachelor of Arts (BA) degree in Spanish, a Bachelor of Arts (BA) in Spanish for the Health Professions, minors and certificates in Spanish and Japanese, and courses in French, German, Japanese, Spanish, and Russian.
 These courses prepare students for careers in the health professions, interpreting, translation, business, marketing, government, teaching, research, and public service.
 Language majors are expected to achieve satisfactory levels of proficiency in speaking, listening, reading, and writing and to acquire knowledge of the literature, history, and culture of a language.
 In addition, majors in languages can pursue interdisciplinary studies in related fields or add to more professional fields a foundational linguistic component advantageous for employment opportunities.

-The Certificate in Basic Language, offered in French, German, and Japanese, provides students with a recognized, basic credential for completion of a coherent program of study consisting of 18 credits.
+The Certificate in Basic Language, offered in Japanese and Spanish provides students with a recognized, basic credential for completion of a coherent program of study consisting of 18 credits.

 Language Placement Testing